The 7th Annual G. Lynn Powell Lecture Series. Featuring Speaker: Michael C. DiTolla, DDS The Modern Restorative Practice

 EVENT AGENDA

-General: The course is $70 per person, including meals.
+- General: The course costs $70 per person, which includes meals.

 University of Utah School of Dentistry Alumni, this course and meals are complimentary when registering with the promotion code LPLS7.
-Alumni Members include UUSOD graduates and faculty, GPR and RDEP graduates, and dentists who graduated from closed dental schools.
+Alumni Members include UUSOD graduates and faculty, Utah GPR graduates, and RDEP graduates and dentists who graduated from closed dental schools but practice in Utah.

 The G. Lynn Powell Lecture Series honors the contributions of Dr. Lynn Powell, the former Director of the Regional Dental Education Program (RDEP), the former Assistant Dean of the School of Medicine, and the Founding Dean of the University of Utah School of Dentistry (UUSOD).